 To this day, there are thousands of NSW businesses that support our mining sector and many of them are headquartered in regional towns.

-The NSW Division of Resources and Geoscience has a significant heritage collection of images documenting the activities of the department and the mining industry from the late 1800s to the present.
-Check out their website to find out more and to contact them about accessing their collection.
+The NSW Department of Regional NSW - Mining, Exploration and Geoscience has a significant heritage collection of images documenting the activities of the department and the mining industry from the late 1800s to the present.
+View the website here to find out more and to contact them about accessing their collection.